Skip to content

 Guide to UK census records

 Census records are some of the most important resources for British family history.
 They help you track how your family changed over time and reveal information about your ancestors that you won’t find anywhere else.
-Historical censuses are held by The UK's National Archives and are also available as online records at Findmypast.
+Historical censuses are held by The National Archives and are also available as online records at Findmypast.

 Censuses are recorded by governments periodically and act as population reports.
 The official meaning of a census from the Oxford Dictionary says it's;